Queen Cell Guide

 Field answer

 Start with the brood frames.
 Check lower edges first, then scan the face of comb, then look in “pockets” and between frames.
+This works best as part of a calm, repeatable inspection routine.

 Lower edges